SoftwareAG/c8y-docs/src/documents/guides/devices/arduino.html.md

 ## Overview

-This section describes how to get started with the Cumulocity Agent for Arduino and the M2M DevStarter Arduino package from Deutsche Telekom.
-We start with our instructions from installing and setting up the hardware, as well as showing a step-by-step example how to take sensor data and upload the data into the Cumulocity developer sandbox.
+This section describes how to get started with Cumulocity for Arduino and the M2M DevStarter Arduino package from Deutsche Telekom.

+This guide first talks about how to set up the hardware contained within the Starter Kit after which basic instructions are given on how to work with the Cumulocity Platform on the Arduino.

-If you build something with it, tell us, we are more than happy to hear about your cool Thing !
+If you build something with it, tell us.
+We are more than happy to hear about your cool Thing!

 ## Information about hardware